 ENGR 1201 - Introduction to Engineering - 2 sem. hrs.
-(2-0-0) $1401015110\,$
+(2-0-0) 1401015110

 An introduction to the engineering profession with emphasis on technical communication and team-based engineering design.
 Two lecture hours per week.
-Prerequisite: None.
+Prerequisite: MATH 1314 or equivalent academic preparation